mhr320/Wmt2Ics/README.md

 ## Description

 Using Web Schedules (wmtscheduler or wmt) **Views: My Schedule** as data, highlight and copy the pay period schedule.
 Once you start the script, enter the pay period number, the module will automagically paste the copied data into a python list for you.
-The information will then be parsed and converted into a **I**nternet **C**alendar **S**haring file (.ics) which can then be imported into Apple iCal, Google Calendar, etc.
+The information will then be parsed and converted into an **I**nternet **C**alendar **S**haring file (.ics) which can then be imported into Apple iCal, Google Calendar, etc.

 ## Information